petuum/pirlib/docs/README.rst

 Timer
 -----------------

-This example will lete you know how to use timer feature to record how long time every task (python functions) will take.
-If set timer feature on, Wall-Clock tiem and Process time will be print on you concole.
+This example will let you know how to use timer feature to record how long time every task (python functions) will take.
+If set timer feature on, Wall-Clock tiem and Process time will be print on you console.
 This feature is off by default.
 Please find the detail in this examples file below.

 - `examples/caching/ml_pipeline.py`: In the decorator for each functions, user need to specify whether timer is enabled.
 If you want it, you need add decorator like this ``@task(config=dict(timer=True))``.